jsconf/festival-x.jsconf.eu/contents/copy/coc/code-of-conduct.md

 *   **Police:** [Sonnenallee 107, 12045 Berlin](https://www.google.com/maps/place/Polizeirevier+Abschnitt+54/@52.5010881,13.4242929,14z/data=!4m8!1m2!2m1!1spolizei!3m4!1s0x0:0x6d9541d25f1cfab2!8m2!3d52.4819537!4d13.4407693?hl=en),  phone: 110
 *   **Medical Emergency:** Call 112.

-## Photo Policy

-We will have colored lanyards for attendees to indicate their comfort level with being photographed:

-*   **Black**: fine to photograph
-*   **Red**: do not photograph

-In case of any doubt, please ask before taking photographs of attendees, speakers or staff.

 ## Inclusive language

 In our commitment to a harassment-free and inclusive environment we strongly believe it’s important to pay attention to harmful language patterns and an [intersectional](https://en.wikipedia.org/wiki/Intersectionality) view on discriminations that rarely happen only one-sided.
 We understand that our list of isms below is by far not complete and believe it is a basic start to raise awareness at our events.